TLDR:

 User experience

-At screen.studio app - export speed is critical for a great user experience.
-If you have to wait 15 minutes to export a 1-minute recording, this kills your experience.
+At screen.studio people often create quick demos or social media updates - thus export speed is critical for a great user experience.
+If you have to wait 3 minutes to export a 30-s recording, this ruins your experience.

 General flow